-Gray Master Bedrooms Ideas
+Gray Main Bedrooms Ideas

 A bedroom designed for the traveling guest, Wendy Danziger of Danziger Design overcame room challenges by commissioning a custom screen by Billet Collins to hide an off-center window and enhance the room's silvery gray and white color scheme.
 French memo boards cover the closet doors, while tourist info on inside shelves and a doggy bed for the traveling pet complete a cozy place to call home if only for a while.
 Photography by Robert Radifera/DC Design House

 Gray lends itself to contemporary furnishings, but it can also look beautiful in a room decorated in an eclectic style.
-For instance, mixing traditional pieces with lamps in brushed metals is a look you can carry into your master bath.
+For instance, mixing traditional pieces with lamps in brushed metals is a look you can carry into your main bath.

-Pale gray is a good alternative to white, if you want a look that is more muted and soft.
+Pale gray is a good alternative to white if you want a look that is more muted and soft.
 This shade will also work well as a backdrop to any accent colors you want to bring into your bedroom's decor.
 You can also layer pale gray with deeper shades of gray for a rich look.
 You can even go shabby chic with gray if you like.

-For a look that is both cool and elegant, pair gray with white, creating a neutral palette that will allow you to choose—and easily change—accessories in your favorite accent colors.
+For a look that is both cool and elegant, pair gray with white, creating a neutral palette that will allow you to choose — and easily change — accessories in your favorite accent colors.

 For a variation of gray that has a little warmth to it, try taupe.
 For even greater warmth, taupe can be layered with rich browns.

 For a touch of rich color, combine gray with navy or a deep red such as crimson or burgundy.
 For a look that is both classy and soothing, pair your favorite shade of gray with a soft lavender tint.